deepakkumarnd/deepakkumarnd.github.io/blog/views/posts/circle-model.md

 From this point onward, I'll assume that the reader is comfortable with the basics of `Python`, **neural networks**, the `PyTorch` library, and `NumPy`.
 Without familiarity with these tools and concepts, the coming sections may be difficult to follow.

+You can find all the code used in this post in [this notebook](https://github.com/deepakkumarnd/mynotebooks/blob/main/Neural%20Network%20From%20Scratch/Detect%20the%20points%20on%20a%20circle%20using%20neural%20network.ipynb)

 ### Preparing the training data

 The first step in any neural network problem is preparing the training data.
 Let's begin by defining a few parameters for generating this data.
 Let's consider points that are very close to the half-circle as being on the half-circle.
 In other words, we'll add a bit of noise to simulate real world conditions where data is rarely perfect or exact.